News Stories

 Photo: Getty Images/Kuzmik_A

 Sweden’s central bank, the Riksbank, has proposed a new cash redemption policy.
-Under the new guidelines, obsolete bank notes would no longer be able to be exchanged into current notes by mid-2027.
-It also proposes to stop redeeming damaged commemorative coins.
+Under these guidelines, obsolete bank notes could no longer be exchanged for current notes by mid-2027.
+It also proposes to stop redemption of damaged commemorative coins.

 Photo: Getty Images/Andrzej Rostek